chaos-mesh/website/docs/basic-features.md

 - Support using YAML files to define and manage Chaos workflows
 - Support using the web UI to define and manage Chaos workflows

-For the configuration of a specific workflow, see [ Create the Chaos Mesh workflow](create-chaos-mesh-workflow.md).
+For the configuration of a specific workflow, see [Create Chaos Mesh workflow](create-chaos-mesh-workflow.md).

 ## Visualized operations